 Group Health Benefits.
 The CEABF may pay all or any portion of the premium for health insurance on behalf of each annuitant who participates in any of the CEABF's health care Plans.
-As of January 1, 2019, CEABF pays 41% of the total premium for all post-Medicare retiree annuitants and 48% of the total premium for all pre-Medicare retiree annuitants on the Choice plan, including the cost of family coverage, and 54% of the total premium for all post-Medicare survivor annuitants and 61% of the total premium for all pre-Medicare survivor annuitants on the Choice plan, including the cost of family coverage.
+As of January 1, 2022, CEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all pre-Medicare retiree annuitants on the Choice plan, including the cost of family coverage, and 44% of the total premium for all pre-Medicare survivor annuitants and 44% of the total premium for all pre-Medicare survivor annuitants on the Choice plan, including the cost of family coverage.

-CEABF pays 38% of the total premium for all post-Medicare retiree annuitants and 43% of the total premium for all pre-Medicare retiree annuitants on the Choice Plus plan, including the cost of family coverage, and 51% of the total premium for all post-Medicare survivor annuitants and 56% of the total premium for all pre-Medicare survivor annuitants on the Choice Plus plan, including the cost of family coverage
+CEABF pays 44% of the total premium for all post-Medicare retiree annuitants and 44% of the total premium for all pre-Medicare retiree annuitants on the Choice Plus plan, including the cost of family coverage, and 44% of the total premium for all post-Medicare survivor annuitants and 44% of the total premium for all pre-Medicare survivor annuitants on the Choice Plus plan, including the cost of family coverage.

 Refund to Employee Upon Withdrawal From Service.
-Upon withdrawal from service, an employee under the age of 55, or anyone with less than 10 years of service is eligible for a refund.
+Upon withdrawal from service, an employee under the age of 55 (or age 62 if Tier 2), or anyone with less than 10 years of service is eligible for a refund.
 The employee is entitled to a refund of the amount accumulated to his or her credit for age and service annuity and the survivor's annuity together with the total amount contributed for the automatic annual increase, without interest.
 Upon receipt of such refund, the employee forfeits all rights to benefits from the Fund.